bd500/Roserade-Shop/README.md

 ## Acknowledgements

 I would like to thank Brad for the fantastic course he had prodived.
-This course is very well designed and informative, it covers all the necessary topics for building a e-commerce with MERN stack.
+This course is very well designed and informative, it covers all the necessary topics for building a e-commerce website with MERN stack.
 An unforunate aspect of this course is that some parts of its seem a little bit outdated which are: React-Router-DOM v5, Redux, Paypal Button.
-And for those reasons, I've re-writtten all of it.
-But it's still a amazing course after all.
+And for these reasons, I've re-writtten and refactor all of it.
+Nonetheless, It's still an amazing course.